kindred-data-team/kindred-services/README.md

 # Kindred Microservice

-This microservice is built with Rust, using the `axum` web framework for handling HTTP requests and `tokio` for asynchronous runtime.
+This microservice is built with Rust, using the actix-web framework for handling HTTP requests and tokio for asynchronous runtime.
+It connects to a MySQL database using sqlx.

 ## Features

-- Uses `axum` to define routes and handle HTTP requests.
-- Asynchronous server with `tokio` to handle concurrent operations.
-- Organized project structure with separate modules for models, routes, repository, and constants.
+-Actix-Web Framework: A powerful web framework for building scalable APIs.
+-Database Integration: Uses sqlx for interacting with a MySQL database.
+-Middleware Support: Includes custom middleware for logging and error handling.
+-Organized Architecture: Clean separation of concerns across modules.

 ## Project Structure
 ```